-In 2019, Cheryl Han was the youngest senior management member in her division at DHL when she was retrenched from the company.
-But while getting let go was disheartening, it came as no surprise.
+Cheryl Han was the youngest senior management member in her division at DHL when she was retrenched from the company.
+But while the let-go was disheartening, it came as no surprise.

 However, seeing ex-colleagues in their 50s struggle because they had limited career options left made her realise one thing: her next endeavour had to not only guarantee job satisfaction, but also financial security.